-By having full control of the web stack, users are able to use support printers that may have previously been deployed but are now considered ‘elderly’.
+By having full control of the web stack, we are able to support printers considered ‘elderly’.
 For example, directprint.io Print Management System supports ten-year-old HP printers that implement an unusual page description language.

 When a print stack is delivered as an application on Chrome, updates to the print system are not tied to the operating system release cycle.
 This means that directprint.io can add printer support, fix bugs or respond to specific customer requirements faster and more efficiently than using a solution which relies on operating system level support.
 Unlike Chrome which is updated approximately once every 6 weeks, directprint.io can be updated as often as required without interruption.